-I am a VP of Data Engineering at insitro, where we develop data pipelines and infrastructure for machine learning and drug discovery.
+I am VP of Software Engineering at insitro, where we develop data pipelines and infrastructure for machine learning and drug discovery.
 We are particularly interested in how to express complex scientific pipelines for heterogeneous data types (images, genomics, chemical informatics, etc), while easily tracking and sharing data provenance in a mixed research and production environment.

 Previously, I was a VP of Software Engineering at Myriad Genetics working with engineering teams ranging from LIMS, Variant interpretation and reporting, Medical Billing, SRE, and Technical Program Management.